Everything you need to know in 60 seconds

 Key actions include:

-By institutionalizing audit insights into daily processes, organizations can transform energy efficiency from a project into a core business competency.
+By institutionalising audit insights into daily processes, organisations can transform energy efficiency from a project into a core business competency.

 Final Thoughts: Why Proactive Energy Audits Are Smart Business